gabrielcuvillier/arxwasm/README.md

         $ cd naclports/src

-* The following packages needs to be installed: autoconf, automake, libtool, texinfo, gettext, pkg-config, xsltproc, cmake.
+* The following packages needs to be installed:

+        $ sudo apt-get install autoconf automake libtool texinfo gettext pkg-config xsltproc cmake

   These are build-time tools required by the various build systems of the projects.

-        $ sudo apt-get install autoconf automake libtool texinfo gettext pkg-config xsltproc cmake

 * To build for __Portable Native Client__, run the following commands:

         $ export NACL_ARCH=pnacl
         $ make zlib freetype sdl2 openal-soft regal boost

   This may be quite long to build, but it will eventually complete.
   Once a library is built, the NACL SDK is directly updated with the build result.

 * [Optional] To build for __Native Client__ (that is, x86 or x86_64 architectures), use:

         $ export NACL_ARCH=x86_64
         $ make zlib freetype sdl2 openal-soft regal boost

   Using a Native Client executable instead of Portable Native Client may be useful for debugging, and it allows faster compilation.
 However, be advised that such Native Client executables can't be run in Chrome without a special flag activated in the browser (this is because they are not architecture independant, hence not ready for the open web).

 #### A note on GLM library